Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Benefit of transfer learning: IPO and its local super-linear convergence for LQRs

 \begin{remark} In fact, one can replace $\D_0$ with any square-integrable distribution in the definition of $C(\cdot, \cdot)$ (\cf \eqref{eq: cost_function}) and all the above convergence results still hold.
 This is because the initial distribution of the LQR \eqref{eq: state} -- \eqref{eq: cost} is irrelevant to the definition of the IPO algorithm.
 In this case, one only needs to change the statement of Assumption~\ref{ass: S_0} to guarantee the corresponding positive-definiteness. \end{remark}

 \paragraph{Transfer learning with IPO.}

-Now combining Theorem \ref{thm: general_TL} and Theorem \ref{thm: IPO_local}, we have immediately the super-fast learning via appropriate policy transfer between LQRs.
-We mention that in Theorem~\ref{thm: IPO_local}, $\epsilon$ admits a lower bound which only depends on the norms of the LQR's model parameters.
+Now combining Theorem~\ref{thm: general_TL} and Proposition~\ref{prop: IPO_local}, we immediately have the super-fast learning via appropriate policy transfer between LQRs.
+We mention that in Proposition~\ref{prop: IPO_local}, $\epsilon$ admits a lower bound which only depends on the norms of the LQR's model parameters.